knuthy/Expresstrade/README.md

 });
 ```
 We can now throughout the user's session, receive their data by fetching the variable "user".
 If the user wants to make a request, we can send their data to the Opskins Trade API.
+All user-action-based code must be placed within the socket connection.

 ## Inventories and caching
 When you've created the basics of your website, with WAX Expresstrade integrated, you probably want to load either your own, your user's or both inventories.